qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 ========

 The Menu bar provides access to various QGIS functions using a standard hierarchical menu.
-A summary of the Menus, their options, associated icons and keyboard shortcuts are outlined below.
-Note that these keyboard shortcuts are the default settings, however, they can be reconfigured using the :guilabel:`Keyboard Shortcuts` via the :menuselection:`Settings -->` menu.
+The Menus, their options, associated icons and keyboard shortcuts are outlined below.
+These keyboard shortcuts are the default settings, but they can be reconfigured using the :guilabel:`Keyboard Shortcuts` via the :menuselection:`Settings -->` menu.

-Most Menu options have a corresponding tool and vice-versa, however, the Menus are not organized exactly like the toolbars.
-The location of menu options in the toolbars are indicated below in the table.
-Plugins may load in additional menu options to Menus.
-For more information about tools and toolbars, see section :ref:`label_toolbars`.
+Most Menu options have a corresponding tool and vice-versa.
+However, the Menus are not organized exactly like the toolbars.
+The locations of menu options in the toolbars are indicated below in the table.
+Plugins add new options to Menus.
+For more information about tools and toolbars, see :ref:`label_toolbars`.

-.. note:: QGIS is a cross-platform application - that though it provides you with the same tools, they may be placed in different menus according to the operating system specification.
-The lists below show the most common location including known variations.
+.. note:: QGIS is a cross-platform application - while the same tools are available on all platforms, they may be placed in different menus on different operating systems.
+The lists below show the most common locations including known variations.

 .. index:: Project